sidhdesh111/React_ContextAPI/README.md

 * **React (v18+)**: Frontend library for building user interfaces.
 * **React Context API**: For efficient, global state management across components without prop-drilling.
-* **`useReducer` Hook**: For managing complex state transitions within the cart logic, providing a more predictable and scalable alternative to multiple `useState` calls.
 * **React Router Dom (v6+)**: For seamless, client-side navigation (if multiple pages like product detail/checkout are implemented).
 * **JavaScript (ES6+)**: Core programming language.
 * **HTML5 / CSS3**: For structuring and styling the application.